-9.2 Synthetic data
+9.2 Synthetic Data

-To evaluate the scalability of the algorithms, we used the method of Armenatzoglou et al. [1] to construct synthetic GeoSNs of different user cardinality (n) and average degree (dg{avg}).
-In particular, Armenatzoglou et al. [1] generate a social graph using the Barabasi-Albert model [5].
-Then, starting from a random user at a random location, it assigns locations to the users based on their distances to their friends, which are randomly derived from a power-law distribution.7 The users are spread in an overall area of $13,500 \text{ km}^2$.
-The value of w is set to 0.5 in all ranking functions except GST,8 where w = 0.01.
+To evaluate the scalability of the algorithms, we used the method of [3] to construct synthetic GeoSNs of different user cardinality (n) and average degree (dg{avg}) .
+In particular, [3] generates a social graph using the Barabasi-Albert model [7].
+Then, starting from a random user at a random location, it assigns locations to the users based on their distances to their friends, which are randomly derived from a power-law distribution7.
+The users are spread in an overall area of 13,500 km^2 .
+The value of w is set to 0.5 in all ranking functions except GST8, where w = 0.01.